 The remainder of this paper proceeds as follows.
 Section II presents a brief review of the related literature.
 Section III details the empirical methodology.
 Section IV reports empirical results.
 Section V offers conclusions and policy implications.

-Brief Review of the Related Literature
+2. Review of Literature

 The empirical evidences in the existing literature are mixed, and inconclusive.
 They vary across countries, sample periods and empirical methodologies.

 To summarize,